bobby-rust/travlr/README.md

 ## Architecture

-- Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA). \\
+- (Q) Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA). \\

-  In this course, we started out by building a static website served with an Express backend.
+- (A) In this course, we started out by building a static website served with an Express backend.
 The backend used the handlebars templating engine to render the HTML on the server side before sending it back to the client.
 We then connected a self-hosted MongoDB database to the API to start serving dynamic data.
 Finally, we built an admin dashboard using Angular, which uses client-side rendering to create a SPA.

-- Why did the backend use a NoSQL MongoDB database? \\
+- (Q) Why did the backend use a NoSQL MongoDB database? \\

-  MongoDB is a good choice for this project because it offers flexibility in the structure of data.
+- (A) MongoDB is a good choice for this project because it offers flexibility in the structure of data.
 Different vacation packages may require different fields, which would add bloat to a traditional relational database.
   MongoDB also has the advantage of fast development time, which helps get the